Thunderbolt261/ai-studio-performance-fix/README_EN.md

 🇷🇺 [Русская версия](README.md) # AI Studio Performance Fix

+🌟 Support the project!
+If this script helps you get rid of lag in Google AI Studio, please star this repository in the upper right corner of the page!
+This helps promote the project to the top of GitHub so other developers can find it too.
+Thank you very much!
 Fixes input lag, text flickering, and scroll-fighting in **Google AI Studio** when working with long chats (200K+ tokens).

 ## The Problem